cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 6.5.2 (2019-10-01) =
+* Product reviews on parent products are now also added to the variants of the parent product

+= 6.5.1 (2019-09-27) =
+* Solved a bug: PHP warning showing sometimes when changes to products were made.
+Issue has been solved now.

+= 6.5.0 (2019-09-22) =
+* Added support for nested product details XML for Google Shopping Actions

+= 6.4.9 (2019-09-21) =
+* Added support for Google Shopping Actions: https://support.google.com/merchants/answer/7378924?hl=en

+= 6.4.8 (2019-09-20) =
+* Put all Shareasale.com fields on required
+* Increased performance plugin when lots of filters and rules were set

+= 6.4.7 (2019-09-18) =
+* Removed the low_stock_amount feature as it is only supported for WC 3.7 users

+= 6.4.6 (2019-09-17) =
+* Added a template for Shareasale.com
+* Fixed a bug: filters on category names that had a "&" in it did not work.
+Issue has been fixed.

 = 6.4.5 (2019-09-13) =
 * Fixed a bug: price filters on non numeric values did not work properly.
 Issue has been fixed.